CHTC/chtc-website-source/fellowships/index.md

 The Program aims to provide opportunities for undergraduate and graduate students to connect with mentors within the community.
 Projects opportunities for students include collaboratively developing software for high throughput computing and cyberinfrastructure, operating complex service environments, and facilitating the use of large-scale computational services.
 It provides students with insight into how scientists use research computing as a tool to advance their research.

+**Applications for the Summer 2026 CHTC Fellows Program will open on November 3, 2025 here.
+Descriptions of the 2026 projects will also be posted at that time.**

 ## Featured Fellow
 {% include get/team.liquid %}
 {% assign member = team | where_exp: "staff", "staff contains 'fellowship'" | sort: "name" | sample %}